Dynamic Quantile Function Models: Dynamic Quantile Function Models

 where $\mathcal{G}_{t-1} = \sigma(\{X_{s}\colon\, s \le t-1\})$ denotes the smallest $\sigma$-algebra containing the past observations of the process, and represents the available information at $t - 1$.
 The filtration $\mathcal{G}_{t-1}$ is referred to as the \emph{natural filtration}.
-The forecast $\tilde{X}_{t}$ can then be taken as a function of the predictive distribution $F_{\mathrm{X},\, t}$.
+Analogous to scalar-valued time-series, where a point forecast may be taken as the mean-, median-, or a quantile-functional of the predictive distribution \citep{Gneiting2011}, a QF-valued point forecast $\tilde{X}_{t}$ can then be taken as a functional of the predictive distribution $F_{\mathrm{X},\, t}$.
 Looking for a generative model is a more challenging task than building a forecasting tool, as the notion of a distribution function defined on a function space is in general not straightforward.
 A detailed explanation can be found in \citet{DelaigleHall2010} and \citet{Cuevas2014}.

-The idea adopted in this paper is to develop a generative model for a quantile-function-valued time series indirectly, by first finding a suitable low-dimensional parameterisation for the observed quantile functions, and then specifying a generative model for the time series of mapped low-dimensional vectors.
-The strategy of indirectly modelling the symbolic observations through the modelling of their mapped vectors is proposed by \citet{LeRademacherBillard2011}, where the authors applied it to interval-valued and histogram-valued data.
+The approach adopted in this article is to develop a generative model for a QF-valued time-series indirectly, by first finding a suitable low-dimensional parameterisation for the observed quantile functions, and then specifying a generative model for the time-series of mapped low-dimensional vectors.
+Suppose that we define a parameterisation of $X_{t}$ that maps a symbolic observation to a $p$-dimensional vector,